How to use Leapable

 Export research-papers as a single JSON file I can back up.

-7. Search across databases
+7. Search across vaults

 8. Share or sell your knowledge